Basic Concept

 |

 The size and composition of the Board of Directors and the operation of the Board of Directors were rated as appropriate.
-While the company is taking appropriate measures with respect to relations with investors and shareholders, there was room for improvement in the dissemination of information.
+While the Company is taking appropriate measures with respect to relations with investors and shareholders, there was room for improvement in the dissemination of information.
 Furthermore, further discussion is needed on measures to enhance corporate value and medium- to long-term management issues, and we plan to increase the weight of these issues in the future.

 Officer